cabforum/smime/SBR.md

    If the Registration Reference is assigned at the country level, the Registration Scheme SHALL be identified using the following structure in the presented order:

-    * 3 character Registration Scheme identifier;
+    * 3 character Registration Scheme identifier; and
     * 2 character ISO 3166-1 country code for the nation in which the Registration Scheme is operated, or as described in Note 1; and
     * a hyphen-minus "-" (0x2D (ASCII), U+002D (UTF-8)); and
     * Registration Reference allocated in accordance with the identified Registration Scheme (or as described in Note 3).

 If the Registration Reference is assigned at the subdivision (state or province) level and is not unique at the national level, the Registration Scheme SHALL be identified using the following structure in the presented order:

-    * 3 character Registration Scheme identifier;
+    * 3 character Registration Scheme identifier; and
     * 2 character ISO 3166-1 country code for the nation in which the Registration Scheme is operated; and
     * plus "+" (0x2B (ASCII), U+002B (UTF-8)); and
     * up-to-3 character ISO 3166-2 identifier for the subdivision; and